prtpj1/project-blogs-api/README.md

 <hr/>

 ## How to run the application?
-- MySQL must be running on your machine
+- MySQL must be running on your machine <br>
-- ⚠️ If you are on Windows, stop Windows' MySQL, as it will use MySQL from your Linux distro via WSL2
+⚠️ If you are on Windows, stop Windows' MySQL, as it will use MySQL from your Linux distro via WSL2
 - Clone the repository: <br>
 `git clone git@github.com:prtpj1/project-blogs-api.git`
 - Access the project folder: <br>